The Birdcage: Plot

-Barbara shares with Val news of her father's plan.
-To conceal the truth about the Goldmans, she has told her parents that Armand is straight, named Coleman (to hide that they are Jewish) and is a cultural attaché to Greece.
+Barbara informs Val of her father's plan.
 Armand dislikes the idea of being forced into the closet, but agrees to play along, enlisting the help of friends and club employees to redecorate the apartment to more closely resemble a traditional household.
-Val and Armand attempt to keep Albert out of the house, but when they fail, Albert suggests that he will pose as Val's straight uncle.
+Val and Armand attempt to keep Albert out of the house, but when they fail, Albert suggests that he will pose as Val's heterosexual uncle.
 Armand contacts Katharine and explains the situation; she promises to come to the party and pretend to be his wife.
 Armand tries to coach Albert on how to act straight, but Albert's flamboyant nature makes the task difficult.
 Armand realizes that his plan will not fool anyone.
 Albert takes offense and locks himself in his room.

 The Keeleys arrive at the Goldmans' redecorated apartment; they are greeted by Agador, who is attempting to pass as a Greek butler named Spartacus for the night.
 Katharine gets caught in traffic, and the Keeleys begin wondering where "Mrs. Coleman" is.
 Suddenly, Albert enters, dressed and styled as a conservative middle-aged woman.
-Armand, Val and Barbara are nervous, but Kevin and Louise are fooled by the disguise.
+Armand, Val, and Barbara are nervous, but Kevin and Louise are fooled by the disguise.

-Despite the success of the evening, trouble begins when the senator's chauffeur betrays him to two tabloid journalists, Harry Radman and his photographer, who have been hoping for a scoop on the Coalition story and have followed the Keeleys to South Beach.
+Despite the success of the evening, trouble begins when tabloid journalist Harry Radman and his photographer, who have followed the Keeleys to South Beach after bribing the senator's chauffeur for their destination, pay him again to reveal which building the Keeleys entered.
 While they research The Birdcage, they also remove a note that Armand has left on the door informing Katharine not to come upstairs.
-When she arrives, she unknowingly reveals the deceptions, leading Val to confess to the scheme and finally identify Albert as his true parent.
+When she arrives, she unknowingly reveals the deceptions, leading Val to confess to the scheme, finally identify Albert as his true maternal parent, and reveal Armand and Albert as gay men.